Please read through the Quick Start Guiden the README to get started.

 There are a few different reasons this particular problem can occur.
 You may run into the error below during

 The following SSH command responded with a non-zero exit status.
 Vagrant assumes that this means the command failed! mount -o '' 192.168.88.1:'/Users/myusername/Sites/drupalvm' /var/www/drupalvm Stdout from the command: Stderr from the command: stdin: is not a tty mount.nfs: Connection timed out

-If you get this message, then it's likely that either NFS isn't running correctly on your host, certain ports are protocols are being blocked by the system firewall, or you need to add additional mount options to your
+If encryption is not the issue then it's likely that either NFS isn't running correctly on your host, certain ports or protocols are being blocked by the system firewall, or you need to add additional mount options to your

 vagrant_synced_folders configuration.
 Try the following fixes:

 - On Ubuntu, if you get a message like

 It appears your machine doesn't support NFS, run